pmcfernandes/pmcfernandes/README.md

 ## Hello hello, my name is [Pedro Fernandes](https://impedro.com/) 👋

-I'm Software Developer, student, tech investor based in Lisbon, Portugal.
+I'm Software Developer, student, tech investor based in Lisbon, Portugal :heart:.

 I worked in a companies specialized in software for Government.
 I programming using .net, php, python, mssql, mysql, oracle db, mongo db, signalr and other real time technologies, IoT and other tech stuff.

 ### Get in touch